The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 Choosing to take steps towards recovering from an addiction is an admirable decision.

-There are a range of treatment options throughout Woking, from residential rehab centres to outpatient programmes and even home detoxes.
+There are a range of options for your addiction treatment journey throughout Woking, from residential rehab centres to outpatient rehab programmes and even home detoxes.

 Our team at Rehab 4 Addiction is here to guide you in the right direction.

-If you are struggling with a drug or alcohol addiction then you are likely to benefit from rehab, but it’s important to remember that rehab is not a ‘one-size-fits-all’ process.
+If you are struggling with drug or alcohol abuse then you are likely to benefit from rehab, but it’s important to remember that rehab is not a ‘one-size-fits-all’ process.

 Many people may benefit from an outpatient or home detox programme, allowing them to recover in the comfort of their own home while continuing with their work and family responsibilities.

-However, patients at high risk of experiencing dangerous withdrawal symptoms, suffering a relapse during the detoxification process or committing acts of violence against themselves or others are unlikely to be approved for an outpatient or home detox programme.
+However, patients at high risk of experiencing dangerous withdrawal symptoms, suffering a relapse during the alcohol or drug detoxification process, or committing acts of violence against themselves or others are unlikely to be approved for an outpatient or home detox programme.

-If you can relate to any of the below criteria, an inpatient rehab programme will likely be the safest and most effective method of recovery for you.
+If you can relate to any of the below criteria, an inpatient alcohol and drug rehab in Woking will likely be the safest and most effective method of recovery for you.

-In these cases, controlled and medically-supervised detoxification along with intensive counselling sessions within a residential rehab setting will be recommended.
+In these cases, controlled and medically-supervised detoxification along with intensive counselling treatments within an inpatient care setting will be recommended.

 Sometimes the cost of rehab can become a barrier between your addiction and a full recovery.